umts/pvta-multiplatform/doc/deploy/ios.md

 1. `npm install`

-2. (PVTrAck 1.x only) `bower install`

-3. Open `config.xml`.
+2. Open `config.xml`.
 On line 2, increment `ios-CFBundleVersion` with your appropriately chosen new version number.

-4. (PVTrAck 2+) `ionic build ios --prod --release`
+3. (PVTrAck 2+) `ionic build ios --prod --release`

-  (PVTrAck 1.x) `ionic prepare ios --release`
+    Troubleshooting: if you get an error related to whether this is an iOS project, try the following:

   ```
-    Troubleshooting: if you get an error related to whether this is an iOS project, try the following:
       $ ionic platform rm ios
       $ ionic platform add ios
   ```
-5. Open the project in Xcode, where the iOS project root is at `platforms/ios/`.
+4. Open the project in Xcode, where the iOS project root is at `platforms/ios/`.

-6. `TODO` Add detail and break into multiple steps.
+5. `TODO` Add detail and break into multiple steps.

   Build a release archive and upload it to iTunes Connect through Xcode.